Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Channel Modeling and CSI Acquisition

 \subsection{RIS to Enhance Signal Coverage}

-Recently, RIS \cite{S. Hu} has been proposed to improve signal coverage.
-The RIS reflects the incident wireless signal by changing its amplitude and phase, which functions similarly as a mirror to reflect the incident light.
-Therefore, it can help cover the area that the LOS channel path cannot reach, which well compensates for the deficiency of the mmWave MIMO signal that mostly relies on the directional transmission.
-In dynamic wireless systems, especially vehicular communications, the effective channel link of a mobile vehicle may be suddenly blocked by the buildings or other vehicles.
+Recently, RIS has been proposed to improve signal coverage~\cite{S_Hu,Access2019,MDRenzoJSAC2020,LDaiMDRenzoAccess2020}.
+The RIS, sometimes also known as the intelligent reflecting surface (IRS), can reflect the incident wireless signal by changing its amplitude and phase, which functions similarly as a mirror to reflect the incident light.
+Therefore, it can help cover the area without the LOS channel path, as illustrated in Fig.~\ref{mmWaveSystem}, which well compensates for the deficiency of the mmWave MIMO signal that mostly relies on the directional transmission.
+In mobile mmWave wireless communications with ground vehicles~\cite{mmWaveVehicular2016CommMag} or unmanned aerial vehicles (UAVs)~\cite{Xiao2016UAVmmWave}, the effective channel links between the users and the BS may be blocked by the buildings or other users.
 In this context, the RIS can effectively reflect the signal and recover the link.
 Therefore, the RIS can improve the reliability of the mmWave communications.
 But different from wireless relays, RIS is generally implemented by low-cost hardware, such as meta-material antennas, positive intrinsic-negative diodes, field effect transistors, and can passively reflect the signal in the RF frontend without any baseband signal processing capabilities.
-The RIS introduces additional channel links between the transmitter and the RIS as well as those between the RIS and the receiver.
+The RIS introduces additional channel links between the transmitter and the RIS as well as those between the RIS and the receiver~\cite{wang2020compressed,RIS2020SPAWCzhang}.
 As a result, the CSI acquisition in the RIS-assisted mmWave massive MIMO system becomes much more complicated and is different from that in mmWave systems.
-Since the RIS is a recent emerging technique for mmWave communications, there is no mature channel acquisition technique yet, as we will discuss in Section~\ref{SecConclusions}.
+Since the RIS is a recent emerging technique for mmWave communications, there is no much mature work in CSI acquisition for RIS-assisted mmWave massive MIMO system and therefore we will skip the detailed discussion in this work.